-Student Activities Fee
+Student Engagement Fee

 The Student Engagement fee is a \$75 per semester fee that assists in funding the cocurricular experience at DigiPen.
-The funding will be split between the Associated Students of DigiPen (20%), Registered Student Organizations (20%) and the Dragons Activities Board (60%).
+The funding will be split between the DigiPen Student Union (20%), Registered Student Organizations (20%) and the Dragon Activities Board (60%).
 This funding provides social and educational programs to the campus community and assists with the holistic DigiPen experience.
-This funding is managed by the Office of Student Engagement and is the only funding whose spending is directly influenced by students.
+This funding is managed by the Office of Student Engagement and its spending is directly influenced by students.